SebKrusz/travel-site/README.md

 ## Overview

-This project involved designing and implementing a basic travel destination website for a travel company.
+This is my first project that involved designing and implementing a basic travel destination website for a travel company.
 The website consists of four pages, including a Home Page and three Destination Pages for Iceland, Greece, and Hawaii.
 The project focuses on utilizing HTML, CSS, and component thinking to convert creative mockups into a functional multi-page static site.

 ## Tools & Resources